-About a year ago, we (the Gilt/HBC personalization team) open sourced Sundial , a batch job orchestration system leveraging Amazon EC2 Container Service.
+About a year ago, we (the HBC Tech personalization team) open sourced Sundial , a batch job orchestration system leveraging Amazon EC2 Container Service.

 We built Sundial to provide the following features on top of the standard ECS setup: